certnanny/KeyNanny/README.md

 More than one KeyNanny instance can use the same cryptographic keys.
 In fact, this is recommended: configure all KeyNanny instances to point to the same keys to avoid excessive key management.

 KeyNanny does _not_ honor the NotAfter date of certificates, nor does it consider CRLs, CA chains and trust management.
-There is little point in doing so with this particular encryption application anyway, and it is not useful to enforce such a behaviour.
+There is little point in doing so with this particular encryption application anyway, and it is not useful to enforce such a behaviour in this particular case.
 If you wish to replace your keys regularly, simply add a new key/cert to the configuration and KeyNanny will use the new one automatically (if its NotBefore is higher than those of the existing certificates).

 KeyNanny supports Hardware Security Modules via OpenSSL engine.
 In fact this is the recommended operation mode and the only way to get rid of storing a credential (password or key) unencrypted on disk.